Germany's Benckiser to buy Peet's Coffee for $1 billion

 Skadden, Arps, Slate, Meagher & Flom LLP is acting as legal adviser to Joh.
 A. Benckiser.
 Morgan Stanley & Co LLC and BDT & Co. are serving as its financial advisers.

-(Reporting by Jessica Wohl in Chicago, additional reporting by David Jones in London and Brad Dorfman in Chicago.; Editing by Gerald E. McCormick and M.D.
-Golan)
+(Reporting by Jessica Wohl in Chicago, additional reporting by David Jones in London; Editing by Gerald E. McCormick)